DavideWiest/DavideWiest/README.md

 # 👋 Hi!
 I'm a German-Croatian student & developer.
 I primarly like to build systems or products that make life easier.
-Currently, I'm writing a framework for higher-level-interaction with LLMs.
+Currently, I'm building a "link as bio" platform for projects.

 - 📫 You can reach me via E-Mail: **[davide.wiest2@gmail.com](mailto:davide.wiest2@gmail.com)**